haoxiang-xu/data-551-project/doc/reflection-milestone2.md

 ## Implemented Features
 The dashboard currently includes:
-- A **heat map** showing correlations between predictors (e.g., genre, studio, release date) and outcomes (popularity, ratings).
-It’s the core visualization, highlighting key influences.
+- A **heat map** showing correlations between predictors and outcomes (popularity, ratings).
+It’s the core visualization, highlighting key influences in different categories predictors(e.g., genre, type, studio).
 - A **bar chart** displaying average ratings by genre, offering clear insights into genre performance.
 - A **time-series plot** with a slider filter, allowing users to explore trends over time and identify optimal release windows.
-- A **radar chart** comparing multiple metrics (e.g., viewership, ratings, episode count) across genres or studios.
+- A **radar chart** comparing multiple metrics (e.g., number of completed, dropped, score) across genres or studios or anime types.
-- **Filters** for genres, studios, and release years, linked to the bar chart, time-series plot, heat map, and radar chart for basic interactivity.
+- **Filters** for genres, types, and studios, linked to the bar chart, time-series plot, heat map, and radar chart for basic interactivity.

 These elements align with the layout sketched in our README, with the heat map as the centerpiece surrounded by supporting charts.